HDR/MariahCarey.js/readme.md

 [Invite it to your discord](https://discord.com/api/oauth2/authorize?client_id=918187602878820484&permissions=3145728&scope=bot%20applications.commands)

-The bot you can invite to your server will go offline January 1st, it will be back December 2022
+The bot will go offline January 1st, it will be back December 2022

 ## Instructions